-- The sodium cyanide handling, from the unloading from the supplying trucks up to the processing tailings discharge onto the tailings management facility, will be carried out only in liquid form, represented by alkaline solutions of high pH value (higher than 10.5 11.0) having different sodium cyanide concentrations.
-The alkalinity of these solutions has the purpose to maintain the cyanide under the form of cyan ions (CN) and to avoid the hydrocyanic acid formation (HCN), phenomenon that occurs only within environments of low pH; - The cyanide volatilization from a certain solution cannot occur under the form of free cyanides, but only under the form of HCN; - The handling and storage of the sodium cyanide solutions will take place only by means of some closed systems; the only areas/plants where the HCN can occur and volatilize into air, at low emission percentage, are the leaching tanks and slurry thickener, as well the tailings management facility for the processing tailings; - The HCN emissions from the surface of the above mentioned tanks and from the tailings management facility surface can occur as a result of the pH decrease within the superficial layers of the solutions (that helps the HCN to form) and of the desorption (volatilization in air) of this compound; - The cyanide concentrations within the handled solutions will decrease from 300 mg/L within the leaching tanks up to 7 mg/L (total cyanide) at the discharge point into the tailings management facility.
-The drastic reduction of the cyanide concentrations for discharging into the Tailings Management Facility (TMF) will be done by the detoxification system; - The knowledge of the cyanide chemistry and on the grounds of the past experience, we estimated the following possible HCN emissions into air: 6 t/year from the leaching tanks, 13 t/year from the slurry thickener and 30 t/year (22.4 t, respectively 17 mg/h/m2 during the hot season and 7.6 t, respectively 11.6 mg/h/m2 during the cold season) from the tailings management facility surface, which totals 134.2 kg/day of HCN emission; - Once released into air, the hydrocyanic acid is subject to certain chemical reactions at low pressure, resulting ammonia; - The mathematical modeling of the HCN concentrations within the ambient air (if the HCN released in the air is not subject to chemical reactions) emphasized the highest concentrations
+- The sodium cyanide handling, from the unloading from the supplying trucks up to the processing tailings discharge onto the tailings management facility, will be carried out only in liquid form, represented by alkaline solutions of high pH value (higher than 10.5-11.0) having different sodium cyanide concentrations.
+The alkalinity of these solutions has the purpose to maintain the cyanide under the form of cyan ions (CN) and to avoid the hydrocyanic acid formation (HCN), phenomenon that occurs only within environments of low pH; - The cyanide volatilization from a certain solution can not occur under the form of free cyanides, but only under the form of HCN; - The handling and storage of the sodium cyanide solutions will take place only by means of some closed systems; the only areas/plants where the HCN can occur and volatilize into air, at low emission percentage, are the leaching tanks and slurry thickener, as well the tailings management facility for the processing tailings;

-- being at the ground level, within the industrial site namely within the area of the tailings management facility and within a certain area near the processing plant.
-The maximum concentration is of $382 \, \mu g/m^3/h$ ; - The highest HCN concentrations within the ambient air will be 2.6 times lower than the standard value stipulated by the national legislation for occupational safety; - The HCN concentrations within the ambient air in the populated areas close by the industrial site will be of 4 to 80 $\mu g/m^3$ , more than 250 12.5 times lower than standard value stipulated by the national legislation for occupational safety the national legislation and European Union (EU) legislation on the Air Quality don't stipulate standard values for the population's health protection; - Once released in air, the evolution of the HCN implies an insignificant component resulted from the reactions while liquid (water vapors and rain drops).
-The reactions are due to HCN being weak water-soluble at partially low pressures (feature of the gases released in open air), and the rain not effectively reducing the concentrations in the air (Mudder, et al., 2001; Cicerone and Zellner, 1983); - The probability that the HCN concentration value contained by rainfalls within and outside the footprint of the Project be significantly higher than the background values (0.2 ppb) is extremely low.
+- The HCN emissions from the surface of the above mentioned tanks and from the tailings management facility surface can occur as a result of the pH decrease within the superficial layers of the solutions (that helps the HCN to form) and of the desorption (volatilization in air) of this compound; - The cyanide concentrations within the handled solutions will decrease from 300 mg/l within the leaching tanks up to 7 mg/l (total cyanide) at the discharge point into the tailings management facility; the drastic reduction of the cyanide concentrations for discharging into the Tailings Management Facility (TMF) will be done by the detoxification system; - The knowledge of cyanide chemistry and on the grounds of past experiences, we estimated the following possible HCN emissions into air: 6 t/year from the leaching tanks, 13 t/year from the slurry thickener and 30 t/year (22.4 t, respectively 17 mg/h/m2 during the hot season and 7.6 t, respectively 11.6 mg/h/m2 during the cold season) from the tailings management facility surface, which totals 134.2 kg/day of HCN emission; - Once released, the hydrocyanic acid is subject to certain chemical reactions at low pressure, resulting ammonia; - The mathematical modeling of the HCN concentrations within the ambient air (if the HCN released in the air is not subject to chemical reactions) emphasized the highest concentrations being at the ground level, within the industrial site namely within the area of the tailings management facility and within a certain area near the processing plant; the maximum concentration being of $382 \, \mu g/m^3/h$; - The highest HCN concentrations within the ambient air will be 2.6 times lower than the limit value stipulated by the national legislation for labor protection; - The HCN concentrations within the ambient air from the areas situated up to 2 km towards the north-eastern vicinity of the $\,$ industrial site will be of 4 to 80 $\mu g/m^3/h$, more than 250 12.5 times lower than limit value stipulated by the national legislation for labor protection; - Once released in the air, the evolution of the HCN implies an insignificant component resulted from the reactions while liquid (water vapors and rain drops).
+HCN is weak water-soluble at partial, low pressures (feature of the gases released in open air), and the rain will not effectively reduce the concentrations in the air (Mudder, et al., 2001, Cicerone and Zellner, 1983); - The probability that the HCN concentration value contained by rainfalls within and outside the footprint of the Project to be higher than the background values (0.2 ppb) is extremely low.